David-Chae/AWS_SAA_PREP/StephaneM/section16 AWS Storage Extras/AWS DataSync.md

 **한국어 요약:**
 DataSync는 다양한 위치와 AWS 스토리지 간 안전하게 데이터를 이동하고 동기화하는 완전 관리형 서비스이며, 예약 동기화와 대역폭 제어 기능을 제공합니다.

+AWS DataSync - Overview
+Introduction to AWS DataSync
+AWS DataSync is a service that is increasingly appearing in AWS certification exams.
+It is a straightforward service, but it is essential to understand its core functionality.
+Essentially, DataSync is designed to synchronize data, enabling the transfer of large amounts of data to and from various locations.

+These locations can include on-premises environments or other cloud locations into AWS.
+To connect to your server, DataSync supports protocols such as NFS, SMB, HDFS, and others.
+When connecting to on-premises or other cloud environments, an agent must be installed to facilitate this connection.

+DataSync also supports migrations between AWS services themselves, which does not require an agent.
+This means you can move data from one AWS storage service to another seamlessly.

+Supported Storage Services
+DataSync can synchronize data to various AWS storage services, including:

+Amazon S3, supporting all storage classes including Glacier.
+Amazon Elastic File System (EFS).
+Amazon FSx.
+It fully supports all these services for data synchronization.

+Scheduling and Metadata Preservation
+Replication tasks in DataSync are not continuous; instead, they are scheduled.
+You can configure DataSync to run hourly, daily, or weekly, which means there is a lag between synchronizations.
+However, the service ensures that data is synchronized according to the schedule.

+Additionally, DataSync preserves file permissions and metadata, maintaining security and compliance.
+It supports NFS POSIX file system permissions and SMB permissions, which is crucial for preserving metadata when moving files between locations.

+Performance and Bandwidth Control
+A single DataSync agent is quite powerful and can handle up to 10 gigabits of data per second.
+If you want to avoid saturating your network, you can configure bandwidth limits to control the data transfer rate.

+Architecture Overview
+Consider the use case of synchronizing your on-premises files using SMB or NFS protocols into AWS.
+Your on-premises environment contains an NFS or SMB server.
+To enable synchronization, you install the AWS DataSync agent on-premises and configure it to connect to your NFS or SMB server.

+The DataSync agent establishes an encrypted connection to the DataSync service in AWS.
+From there, you can specify the destination, which could be any storage class in Amazon S3, Amazon EFS, or Amazon FSx.

+Synchronization can be one-way, from on-premises to AWS, or it can be bi-directional, synchronizing data from AWS back to on-premises.
+This flexibility is why the service is named DataSync.

+Handling Limited Network Capacity
+In scenarios where network capacity is insufficient to use DataSync directly, AWS Snowcone devices can be utilized.
+The Snowcone device comes with the DataSync agent pre-installed.
+You can run Snowcone on-premises to pull your data using the DataSync agent.
+Then, the device is physically shipped back to your AWS region, where the data is synchronized to AWS storage resources.

+Synchronization Between AWS Storage Services
+DataSync can also synchronize data between different AWS storage services, such as between Amazon S3, Amazon EFS, and Amazon FSx.
+This process preserves both the data and the metadata, including file permissions, which is important for maintaining data integrity and security.

+Summary
+To summarize, AWS DataSync is a versatile service that can synchronize data between various locations and storage services.
+It operates on scheduled tasks rather than continuous replication, preserves metadata and file permissions, and requires agents when connecting to NFS or SMB servers.
+It is a powerful tool for data migration and synchronization in AWS environments.

+Key Takeaways
+AWS DataSync is a service designed to synchronize and move large amounts of data between on-premises, other cloud locations, and AWS.
+DataSync supports protocols like NFS, SMB, and HDFS, requiring an on-premises or cloud agent for these connections.
+It can synchronize data to Amazon S3 (including Glacier), Amazon EFS, and Amazon FSx, preserving file permissions and metadata.
+DataSync tasks are scheduled (hourly, daily, weekly), not continuous, and bandwidth limits can be configured to manage network usage.